-One or more Laurl elements may be added under the contentProtection descriptor.
-It contains the URL for a license server allowing to retrieve a license in the format specific to the DRM system that is described by the contentProtection descriptor.
+One or more Laurl elements may be added under the ContentProtection descriptor.
+It contains the URL for a license server allowing to retrieve a license in the format specific to the DRM system that is described by the ContentProtection descriptor.
 It has the optional attribute @licenseType that is a string describing the license type served by this license server.
 The meaning of this attribute is DRM specific.

-Examples can be found in clause 8.
+Examples can be found in clauses 7.5 and 8.